 Everyone had brought lots of food.
 After a pleasant swim we all sat at the plentiful cockpit table and had a feast.
 The rest of the afternoon was spent with more swimming and pleasant conversation.

 We departed from from Mikri Lakka at 1710 and motored back to the marina.
 The wind now was 10-14 knots from the WSW, again a head wind and against the current flowing in the Mycale channel.
 So, to everyones regret there was no sailing.
 We arrived in the marina at 1950, after 10.2 M.

 During this week we had house guests: Alice’s sister Eleanor, known within the family as Noye, and her husband Bob Cole.
 Both Noye and Bob are retired law professors from the University of California, Berkley.

 Today we took our guests for a day trip to Samiopoula with Thetis.
 We departed at 1012.
 The wind was was 5-15 knots from the the W, a head wind, and so we motored.
 After 9.8 M we arrived in the Psalida cove in Samiopoula [37° 38' N 26° 47.4' E] at 1220.

 Again there was a lot of swimming, eating, and more swimming.
 After 4 PM when the day-trip boats left with their passengers we went ashore with the dinghy and walked to the lovely SW sandy beach of Katsakas where we swam in the surf.

 We departed Samiopoula at 1820.
 We even managed to sail with the headsail for a while.
-At 2000 we were back in the marina, all together we had covered 10 M.
+At 2000 we were back in the marina, we had covered 10 M.